obsidian-tasks-group/obsidian-tasks/docs/Scripting/Expressions.md

 - Single quotes (`'`) and double quotes (`"`) are generally equivalent and you can use whichever you prefer.
 - The `||` means 'or'.
 If the expression to the left of the `||` fails, the expression on the right is used instead.
 - You can experiment with these values by adding them to a `group by function` line in a Tasks query block.
+- If you don't write a `return` statement, Tasks adds one for you.

 ### More complex expressions